Mirantis/fuel-docs/pages/release-notes/v3-2-1-grizzly-full.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In previous releases, the OpenStack Health Check tests could be launched from the Fuel UI or API.
 In Mirantis OpenStack 3.2.1, these tests can now be launched from the Fuel CLI as well.
-This enables you to run sanity checks for a deployed environment from the command line.
+This enables user to run sanity checks for a deployed environment from the command line.

 Known Issues in Mirantis OpenStack 3.2.1